'The gift of a cow is truly regarded as a superior gift. Cows, by yielding milk, rescue all the worlds from calamity.

 Everything about the process had the form and taste of a 'gift'.

-I was very lucky to take part in the exchange.
+I was fortunate to take part in the exchange.

 I believe they were expecting us.